Kvark900/route-finder/README.md

 ### Starting application
-The application uses Spring Boot and in memory so it is easy to run.
+The application uses Spring Boot and so it is easy to run.
 You can start it any of a few ways:

 - Run the main method from `RouteCalculatorApplication`
 - Use the Maven Spring Boot plugin: `mvn spring-boot:run`